 Whether it's for listening to music to increase your productivity, watching a video, or a meeting where you barely have to talk, having quality headphones are super important when you are working in a coworking area.

 If you want privacy for your call, make sure you book a conference room or a phone booth in advance.
+If you are in Berlin, you might want to check out the list of the best coworking spaces for booking meeting rooms in different Berlin districts that we've prepared for you, such as Mitte or Kreuzberg.

 3. Snacks and lunch